nlperic/OpenDTA/README.md

   - Method of successive average (MSA)
   - Variational inequalities (VI)

 I am sorry that this repository is still empty because our paper is still under review.
-I would upload the code soon after the paper be accepted.
+I would upload the code soon after the paper be accepted (with finger crossed).